Developmental Malformations

 Complicated CNS involvement is a common cause of death.
 Children and young adults are at particular risk from status epilepticus and sudden unexpected death in epilepsy (SUDEP).
 Patients with severe mental retardation are at increased risk of death from respiratory infections.

-A 6-month-old girl presented with a history of spells manifesting for 1 week prior to presentation to the physician.
+A 7-month-old girl presented with a history of spells manifesting for 1 week prior to presentation to the physician.
 These episodes were characterized by a brief flexion of her neck and abduction and extension of the arms.
-They occurred 5 to 10 times in a cluster, many times a day, predominantly while awakening.
+They occurred 15 to 20 times in a cluster, many times a day, predominantly while awakening.
 The clusters had been gradually lengthening in duration over time.
 She occasionally cried after a cluster.
 She had stopped smiling and tracking.
 She no longer cooed or played with her toys.

 She was born vaginally at term following an uncomplicated pregnancy.
 Her birth was unremarkable except for an episode of tachycardia diagnosed as Wolf-Parkinson-White syndrome.
-Her development had been age appropriate and the family history was unremarkable.
-In retrospect, the family recalled brief episodes of facial grimacing associated with right-sided head turn for a few weeks prior to the onset of the spells described above.
+Her development had been age appropriate, and the family history was characterized by a birthmark in her father over his back, which was consistent with a shagreen patch on examination.

 On exam she was nondysmorphic and alert.
 She did not smile, coo, or track consistently.
-On Wood’s light exam, she had a few hypopigmented macules on her trunk.
+On Wood’s light exam, she had a few hypopigmented macules on her trunk, in addition to café-au-lait spots.
 Cranial nerve, sensory, and motor exam were normal for her age.

 Brain MRI revealed cortical tubers and subependymal nodules on both T1 and T2 images.
 Cardiac echo revealed a rhabdomyoma.
-EEG revealed hypsarrhythmia.
-The child was initiated on vigabatrin and did well without clinical seizures for the next 4 months.
+EEG revealed multifocal interictal discharges and electrodecrement correlating with clinical events of infantile spasms but did not reveal hypsarrhythmia.
+The child was initiated on vigabatrin at an escalating dose to a maximum of 150 mg/kg/day and did well without clinical seizures for the next 10 days, after which seizures recurred.
+She was initiated on prednisolone with good benefit.

 mTOR dysregulation is associated with most manifestations of the disease complex.

 Genetics.
 Tuberous sclerosis complex is an autosomal-dominant disorder caused by a genetic mutation in 1 of 2 different genes.
-Chromosomal bands 9q34.3 and 16p13.3 are the loci for the 2 genes; they are respectively called TSC1 (tuberous sclerosis complex 1) and TSC2 (tuberous sclerosis complex 2) (40; 53).
+Chromosomal bands 9q34.3 and 16p13.3 are the loci for the 2 genes; they are respectively called TSC1 (tuberous sclerosis complex 1) and TSC2 (tuberous sclerosis complex 2) (43; 55).
 The 16p13.3 TSC2 gene, identified first, and its 5.5 kilo base TSC2 transcript encode a 200 KDa protein called tuberin.
-The 9q34.3 TSC1 gene, identified from a 900-kilobase region containing over 30 genes, and its 8.6 kilo base TSC1 transcript encode a 140 KDa protein called hamartin.
+The 9q34.3 TSC1 gene, identified from a 900-kilobase region containing over 30 genes, and its 8.6 kilo base TSC1 transcript encodes a 140 KDa protein called hamartin.

 Pathogenic variants in TSC2 and TSC1 occur in a 2:1 ratio among tuberous sclerosis complex patients.
 Only 5% to 10% of patients have no mutation identified or a variant of unknown significance after assessment with ultra-deep next-generation sequencing.
 Some patients previously assessed to have no mutation identified often have had low level mosaic pathogenic variants or pathogenic variants in introns that affect splicing.